schibsted/jslt/README.md

 ## What is missing

 Things to be done:
-  * Change `for` syntax to require brackets around it.
   * Fix the syntax ambiguity problem with `let`.
   * More detailed definition of language semantics, especially error situations.